Welcome to 101 Grattan

 Stage 2 – Apartments, townhouses and Chapel

-Two double story terrace houses facing Grattan Street and the Chapel on the corner of Grattan Place.
+Two double story terrace houses facing Grattan Street built in the late 1890’s and the Chapel built in 1905 on the corner of Grattan Place.
 Behind these heritage buildings are 10 red brick apartments, 9 accessed from Grattan Place and one from the front entrance on Grattan Street.

 Owners Corporation

-101 Grattan St is administered by an Owners’ Corporation.
-All owners are part of this and share in the upkeep and running of the whole complex.
-The Owners’ Corporation employs the services of a management company and there is an Owners’ Corporation Committee, elected annually at an Annual General Meeting, which all owners are encouraged to attend.
+101 Grattan St is administered by a single Owners Corporation.
+All owners are part of this and all share in the upkeep and running of the whole complex.
+The Owners’ Corporation employs the services of a Owners Corporation Manager, Building Manager and there is an Owners’ Corporation Committee, elected annually at an Annual General Meeting, which all owners are encouraged to attend.

 History of our complex

-St Joseph’s Receiving Home, Carlton, was established by Margaret Goldspink in 1902.
+St Joseph’s Receiving Home for Girls was established by Margaret Goldspink in 1902.
 In 1905 the Receiving Home moved to Grattan Street, Carlton, when it came under the management of the Sisters of St Joseph.
 It offered shelter to many thousands of pregnant women and also provided short term residential care to children.

 The Receiving Home closed in 1985.
 There is more information at the Find and Connect website